tryenc/hiragana/src/organisms/FindMatchingSound/FindMatchingSound.md

-A `FindMatchingCharacterRound` of `FindMatchingCharacterGame`.
 (Psst, the third character is the correct answer.)
 ```jsx
 const possibleAnswers = [
   {